Ville Platte man arrested for fuel, car battery theft

 VILLE PLATTE, La.
-(KLFY) — Evangeline Parish Sheriff’s deputies arrested a Ville Platte man Monday after he allegedly stole around 600 gallons of farm diesel from a water well starting in May.
+(KLFY) — Evangeline Parish Sheriff’s deputies arrested a Ville Platte man Monday after he allegedly stole close to 600 gallons of farm diesel from a water well.

+The victim, a local farmer, reported the fuel theft from his 2,000-gallon diesel-powered water well on multiple occasions, starting on May 2.

-“During one of the thefts, the suspect had also stolen two Die Hard car batteries,” said Sheriff Charles R. Guillory.
+“During one of the thefts, the suspect had also stolen two Die Hard car batteries,” Sheriff Charles Guillory said.

 Leger was booked on a $28,250 bond into the Evangeline Parish Jail.